Apollo9999/Hackathon-4.0/README.md

 Our solution is based on IoT smart devices that automate the process and blockchain which is tamper proof that ensures transparency and prevents and detects fraud.

-IoT enabled meters installed in house automate the process of submitting periodic readings A decentralized blockchain ensures that every transaction in terms of electricity e.g. how much a house has utilized , how much a power plant has transmitted, etc is transparent and consistent.
+IoT enabled meters installed in house automate the process of submitting periodic readings A decentralized blockchain ensures that every transaction in terms of electricity e.g. how much a house has utilized , how much a power plant of organization has transmitted, etc is transparent and consistent.
 Any fraud would lead to inconsistent blocks, hence triggering detection of a possible illegal tap.
 Smart Contracts form the core of the system.
 They manage payments of each meter based on their blockchain readings, and manage permits for electricity for the next month.
 If a household fails to pay bill in the required time, the smart contract does not send permit to the IoT meter, which results in the meter automatically tripping the connection